Life Insurance for Amoxicillin users.

 Now we don’t…

-Of those fighting off an infection, they may choose to start the underwriting process of your life insurance application but choose to hold off on a decision until which time your infection has fully resolved itself.
+For those currently fighting off an infection, they may choose to start the underwriting process of your life insurance application but choose to hold off on a decision until which time your infection has fully resolved itself.

 Where we can…